gkorpal/gkorpal.github.io/_drafts/computations-in-arithmetic-geometry.md

 If you want GUI version of Python development environment then can get [IDLE](https://docs.python.org/3/library/idle.html) by installing the package `python3-idle`.
 Once you finish learning basics using the free ["Hands-on Python Tutorial" by Andrew N. Harrington](http://anh.cs.luc.edu/python/hands-on/3.1/) or the [tutorial available in the official documentation](https://docs.python.org/3/tutorial/), you will be ready to start using Python for solving math problems.

 We will use Vim as the text editor for Python.
-To be able to run Python scripts without having to leave the text editor, add the following to `.vimrc` file ([source](https://stackoverflow.com/questions/18948491/running-python-code-in-vim)):
+To be able to run Python scripts (`.py` files) without having to leave the text editor, add the following to `.vimrc` file ([source](https://stackoverflow.com/questions/18948491/running-python-code-in-vim)):

 `````
 autocmd FileType python map <buffer> <F9> :w<CR>:exec '!python3' shellescape(@%, 1)<CR> "once you press <F9> in normal mode, it first saves your file and then run the file with python.